--Behave in a professional and ethical manner at all times.

--Demonstrate integrity, honesty and respect for others including patients, their families and caregivers, and members of the health care team.

--Demonstrate respect for the families' individual rights of autonomy, privacy and confidentiality.

--Value his/her role as a learner in the health care team.
+- -Behave in a professional and ethical manner at all times. - -Demonstrate integrity, honesty and respect for others including patients, their families and caregivers, and members of the health care team. - -Demonstrate respect for the families' individual rights of autonomy, privacy and confidentiality. - -Value his/her role as a learner in the health care team.

 -Recognize his/her strengths and limitations in caring for children and their families and ask for appropriate assistance.

+Scholar role

-Scholar role The student will be able to: Engage in ongoing self-directed learning.
+Engage in ongoing self-directed learning.

 Access, utilize and assess educational resources and material to obtain reliable and accurate information relevant to clinical questions at hand.

-Teaching and Learning Methods 1.
-Theoretical lectures on principles of ethics in pediatrics 2.
-Demonstration of proper communication skills by tutor before each clinical course 3.
-Observation of inter professional communication skills manner with other collogues and health team staff Assessment methods 1.
-Daily assessment of communication skills Inter professional communication with the other colleague Building a rapport with patients 2.
+- 1. Theoretical lectures on principles of ethics in pediatrics - 2.
+Demonstration of proper communication skills by tutor before each clinical course - 3.
+Observation of inter professional communication skills manner with other collogues and health team staff

+- 1. Daily assessment of communication skills - Inter professional communication with the other colleague - Building a rapport with patients - 2.
 OSCE

-- D. General and rehabilitative transferred skills(other skills relevant to employability and personal development) 1.
+- D. General and rehabilitative transferred skills(other skills relevant to employability and personal development)1.
 Leadership skills

-- 2. Researchers skills

-- Skills used for computer and internet
+- 2. Researchers skills - 3.
+Skills used for computer and internet4.
 Communication skills